Posted: April 11, 2019

 “I like my routine.”

 When caring for an aging adult, these may sound all too familiar.
 Truth is, we are all wired with a unique predisposition towards change.
-Our tolerance levels vary with time, circumstances, and setting among other things.
+Our tolerance levels vary with time, circumstances, and settings among other things.
 And caring for an aging adult seems to magnify the reality that change is an inevitable part of the journey.

 So how you choose to approach change and navigate transitions can profoundly impact your own well-being and those around you.
-At Someren Glen Adult Day Services, we want to support, encourage, and equip you to be a steady support to your loved one as you face inevitable changes together.
-We’re here to help not only with big life transitions, but also with smaller everyday challenges.
+At Someren Glen Adult Day Services, we want to support, encourage, and equip you to be steady support to your loved one as you face inevitable changes together.
+We’re here to help not only with big life transitions but also with smaller everyday challenges.

 Change can stir up feelings of dread, frustration, and fear.
 Instead, use these healthy practices for coping with change productively and increasing your level of resilience:

 Be positive.
 At every crossroad, every new challenge, every change, we have a choice.
 We can choose to go down a path of self-pity, resentment, and bitterness or we can choose a different mindset.
 If we practice accepting and exercising our control over our responses, choosing a positive outlook lightens the load.
 No doubt it takes genuine effort and willful determination, but the long term result is healthier well-being mentally, emotionally, and often even physically.

 Realize things are changing.
 We often work so hard resisting change that we put off actually dealing with it.
 Denial can be powerful, but it only postpones the inevitable.
 Acknowledging that things are changing and choosing to accept that reality can actually be less stressful than putting it off.